+(7) Contracts.

-- (7) Contracts. - (a) Contracts for commodities or contractual services or licenses shall consist of a purchase order or bilateral agreement signed by the President or designee prior to or within thirty (30) days of the goods or services being rendered by the contractor. - (b) Any If a contract for the purchase of services or tangible personal property requires funds appropriated by the state and is for a period in excess of one (1) fiscal year, the contract shall include the following statement: -"The State of Florida's Florida and the University's performance and obligation to pay under this contract is contingent upon an annual appropriation by the Legislature." - (c) Extension of If a commodity or contractual service is purchased as a result of a competitive solicitation, the contract shallmay be extended, without an additional competitive solicitation, for a period notup to exceed twelve (12) months, shall be in writing, shall be signed by both parties, or until completion of the competitive solicitation and shall be subject to the same terms and conditions set forth in the initial contract.
-There shall be only one (1) extension of a contract award or protest, whichever is longer. - (d) A contract may contain provisions for renewal.
+(a) Contracts for commodities or contractual services or licenses shall consist of a purchase order or bilateral agreement signed by the President or designee prior to or within thirty (30) days of the goods or services being rendered by the contractor.

+(b) If a contract for the purchase of services or tangible personal property requires funds appropriated by the state and is for a period in excess of one (1) fiscal year, the contract shall include the following statement: "The State of Florida and the University's performance and obligation to pay under this contract is contingent upon an annual appropriation by the Legislature."

+(c) If a commodity or contractual service is purchased as a result of a competitive solicitation, the contract may be extended, without an additional competitive solicitation, for up to twelve (12) months or until completion of the competitive solicitation and award or protest, whichever is longer.

+(d) A contract may contain provisions for renewal.
 If the commodity or contractual service is purchased as a result of a competitive solicitation, and the contract contains a provision allowing for a renewal, the contract may be renewed, without an additional competitive solicitation, for a period that may not exceed five (5) years or twice the term of the original contract, whichever is longer.
 This provision is not intended to apply retroactively; existing contracts entered into prior to January 1, 2017, including any specified renewal period(s) may continue in accordance with the existing contract terms.
 The cost of any contemplated renewal must be included in the initial competitive solicitation.
 All contract renewals are subject to sufficient annual appropriations.

-- (e) The President shall have the authority to enter into deferred payment agreements utilizing the State of Florida Controller's Consolidated Equipment Financing Program.
-When a commodity contract requires deferred payments and the payment of interest under that program, the contract will be submitted to the State of Florida Controller for the purpose of pre-audit review and approval prior to acceptance by the University.
-No agreement shall establish a debt of the State or shall be applied to the faith and credit of the State; nor shall any agreement be a liability or obligation of the State except from appropriated funds. - (f) In order to promote cost-effective procurement of commodities and contractual services, the University may enter into contracts that limit the liability of a vendor consistent with Section 672.719, Fla.
-Stat. - (g) The total value of the contract shall be the purchase price for the initial term plus all renewal costs. - (8) Standard of Conduct.
+(e) The President shall have the authority to enter into deferred payment agreements utilizing the State of Florida Controller's Consolidated Equipment Financing Program.
+No agreement shall establish a debt of the State or shall be applied to the faith and credit of the State; nor shall any agreement be a liability or obligation of the State except from appropriated funds.

+(f) In order to promote cost-effective procurement of commodities and contractual services, the University may enter into contracts that limit the liability of a vendor consistent with Section 672.719, Fla.
+Stat.

+(g) The total value of the contract shall be the purchase price for the initial term plus all renewal costs.

+(8) Standard of Conduct.
 It shall be a breach of ethical standards for any employee of the University to accept, solicit, or agree to accept a gratuity of any kind, form or type in connection with any contract for commodities or services.
 It shall also be a breach of ethical standards for any potential contractor to offer an employee of the University a gratuity of any kind, form or type to influence the development of a contract or potential contract for commodities or services.

-- (9) Purchase of Motor Vehicles. - (a) The term "motor vehicle" includes any automobile, truck, watercraft or other vehicle designed primarily for transporting persons, and construction vehicles or farm equipment. - (b) The University has authority to: - 1.
-Establish standard classes of motor vehicles to be leased, purchased or used by University personnel; - 2.
-Obtain the most effective and efficient use of motor vehicles for state purposes; - 3.
-Establish and operate facilities for the acquisition, disposal, operation, maintenance, repair, storage, control and regulation of University-owned motor vehicles.
+(9) Purchase of Motor Vehicles.

+(a) The term "motor vehicle" includes any automobile, truck, watercraft or other vehicle designed primarily for transporting persons, and construction vehicles or farm equipment.

+(b) The University has authority to:

+Establish standard classes of motor vehicles to be leased, purchased or used by University personnel;

+2. Obtain the most effective and efficient use of motor vehicles for state purposes;